5andr0/oryx-macro-hax/README.md

 npm run get -- <oryxLayoutHashId>
 ```

-Grab my-illicit-macros.ts and change it to what you need, starting with the absolute directory path `SOURCE_DIR` pointed to the unzipped directory that contains the "keymap.c" file (NOT usually in the root directory!) you noted in step 1.
-Now open my-illicit-macros.ts and modify to match your configuration.
+Grab my-macros.ts and change it to what you need.
+If you already downloaded your keymap and skipped `npm run get`, you have to unzip the keymap folder contents which contain keymap.c into ./layout_src or point the env var LAYOUT_DIR to the dir containing keymap.c. `npm run get` does this for you

-Here's an example of creating an extended (more than 4 button) macro:
+Here's an example of creating an extended (more than 5 button) macro:

 ```
 const macro = newMacro()